logoorange

 Origami, however, evolved as a trend in its own way, because it was a process that appealed to a broader range of designers.
 The trend won't last too long, for the simple reason that the results are a bit too similar.

 The advantage of this trend lies in the process.
 Designers need experience to get some of the process segments correctly.
-In spite of their clarity and simplicity, the logos will make the designer's presence predominant.
-Origami-based logos are a good choice for corporate monograms.
+In spite of their clarity and simplicity, the logos will make the designer’s presence predominant.

 This trend brings back to mind the expression, "small but beautiful".
 Origami is the Japanese art of folding paper, but the goal is to use small folds and creases to bring about delicate and intricate objects.
 This can be a challenge for logo designers and this is why they put in much time and effort to come up with a logo that respects the objective of using small amounts to produce intricacy; this is why despite meager strokes, the designer's presence is strongly felt.